birukbelihu/pyglow/README.md

 pip install pyglowx
 ```

-or install the dev version as described in this [section](https://github.com/birukbelihu/pyglow?tab=readme-ov-file#-installation) then run any example you want.
+or install the dev version as described in this [section](https://github.com/birukbelihu/pyglow?tab=readme-ov-file#-installation) and run any example you want.

 ```bash
 # Go inside the examples directory